Funding: Impact as part of research grants and other funding schemes

 - Be ambitious but realistic.
 Separate what you could actually do in the time permitted and with the resources available from your long-term ambitions.
+It can helpful to think through a 'theory of change' to differentiate between short-term changes and how they contribute to longer-term impacts.
 Can you pitch your bid for funding as a 'first step' or first phase on which you would aim to build later?
 I.e., think about the riskiness of this project and whether you need a 'proof of principle' or 'pilot' phase before pitching for a much larger project.

 - Make sure your budget is properly justified: don't just include vague headings like 'travel'.
 Describe what and how many is included, e.g., 'Return travel to three festivals, for six researchers @£80pp'.
 Make sure your costings are realistic (p3), e.g., £500 will unlikely cover a quality animation created by a professional (though there are always alternatives depending on what you want to achieve, how much time and effort you're prepared to commit and so on) so always check with providers or suppliers and get quotes where you can.
 Here are some example costings (page 3).